dhp-toolkit/dhp-toolkit.github.io/_posts/2010-03-07-tutorial-github.md

 * Files in ```_posts/``` → blog posts, listed by date

-## How to Edit an Existing Page
+### How to Edit an Existing Page

 In most **Jekyll themes**, you can edit the website content by editing corresponding ```.md ```(Markdown) files and see your change on the live site.
 However, with the **Academic Pages** template used in this tutorial, you also need to update ```url``` and ```baseurl``` in ```_config.yml``` as these are set to point to the original theme author’s site or break links.

 To update them to point to your website’s URL take the following steps:
-1. Open your local _config.yml file and make sure these two updates these lines to match your repository’s address:
+1. Open your local _config.yml file and make sure to update these two lines to match your repository’s address:
-* ```url:``` Update it with "https://your-username.github.io" or if you already have some other page hosted on Github then use "https://your-username.github.io/[Your Repo Name]"
+* ```url:``` Update it with **"https://your-username.github.io"** or if you already have some other page hosted on Github then use "https://your-username.github.io/[Your Repo Name]"
 * ```Repository:``` Update it with your-username.github.io
 2. Save changes to ```_config.yml``` file